 by Mike on 25 October 2021

-I've spent the past decade running D&D games, talking to other DMs, writing articles, shooting videos, writing books, and designing adventures for both publication and running in my own games.
-I've spent much of this time collecting as much good advice as I could from the far reaches of the hobby.
+For fifteen years I've run games, talked to other DMs, written articles, shot videos, wrote books, designed adventures, and collected as much advice about DMing as I could have from the far reaches of the hobby.

-Let the story unfold at the table.
-The tales of our games don't happen when we prepare them but at the table itself.
-DMs bring the world, the situation, the quests, and the non-player characters to the table and then watch and react as the characters crash into them.
+Don't build stories during prep.
+Watch them unfold at the table.
+Bring the world, the situation, the quests, and the non-player characters to the table and watch and react as the characters crash into them.
 We don't know what's going to happen.
 Expecting the game to go a certain way is the most common mistake DMs make and have made for nearly four decades.
-Instead, remember that the story unfolds at the table, and not before.
+Remember that the story unfolds at the table, and not before.

-Instead of developing plots for our games, with directions we expect the characters to follow, develop situations in which the characters get involved.
-Think of this like a heist movie.
-There's a location, there's a goal, and there are inhabitants at the location.
+Instead of developing plots with directions we expect the characters to follow, develop situations in which the characters get involved.
+Think of these situations like a heist movie.
+There's a location, a goal, and inhabitants at the location.
 The situation changes as the characters choose their path and engage with the situation in whatever way they choose.
 Ensure there are multiple possible ways the characters can deal with the situation and don't let the whole situation hang on a single ability check.

-Be on the characters' side.
-DMs are not competitors to the players.
-We're facilitators for the game.
+Players aren't the competition.
+They're your collaborators for the story you share.
+DMs are facilitators for the game.
 It's our job to help the characters look awesome.
 We want to help them meet their intent.
-Players only understand about half of what we're describing and the characters are much more aware of what's going on than the players are.
-Remember that and help players avoid doing clearly stupid things because they don't grab the whole situation.
+Players only understand about half of what we describe and the characters are much more aware of what's going on than players are.
+Help players avoid doing clearly stupid things because they don't understand the situation.
 Treat characters as the heroic experienced adventurers they are.
 Build adventures to showcase the characters.

-Use tools and techniques that help you prepare to improvise.
-The tips, tricks, and tools that best serve us are the ones most easily used to help us improvise during the game.
+The best tips, tricks, and tools are those that help us improvise during the game.
 A blank dry-erase poster map is far more useful than one with a map printed on it.
 A set of general purpose tokens more easily serves the game than crates of pre-painted miniatures.
 For online play, use the tools and virtual tabletops that most easily support an evolving game.
-The best tools are the ones you can keep directly in your head like knowing that difficulty checks are generally between 10 and 20 or that roughly one quarter of a mob of attacking skeletons are likely to hit or make their saving throws.
-Grab on to the most useful and simple tools you can to help you stay flexible during the game.
+The best tools are those you can keep in your head like knowing that difficulty checks are generally between 10 and 20 or that roughly one quarter of a horde of attacking skeletons likely hit or succeed on saving throws.
+Grab on to the simplest and most useful tools that helps you run a flexible game.

-You may have big ideas for a multi-year campaign but the only game we should worry about is the next one we're going to run.
+You may have big ideas for a multi-year campaign but the only game to worry about is the next one you're going to run.
 Don't worry about preparing the next six sessions of a game or spending hours building out your huge end-game dungeon.
-Worry about where your next game is going to start, what may happen during that session, where they are going to go, what they might find there, and what secrets and clues they might uncover while there.
-As huge as our campaigns may be, we only have to worry about having the material to fill in the specific hours of our very next session.
-Worry about that.
+Worry about where your next game is going to start, what may happen during that session, where they are going to go, what monsters they may face, what they might find, and what secrets and clues they might uncover while there.
+As big as your campaign is, the only session that matters is the next one you're going to run.
+Focus on that one.

-When developing your own campaign or game world, instead of starting with a full pantheon of gods, histories of the kingdom, and your own planes of existence, focus on what matters to the characters and what matters to the players.
-As much as you love your huge campaign world, your players love their characters and largely aren't paying attention to the larger world.
+When developing your own campaign or game world, instead of starting with a full pantheon of gods, histories of the kingdom, and your own planes of existence, focus on what matters to the characters in the next session you run.
 What is the central theme of your campaign?
 What makes it unique among campaigns?
 Where do the characters start?
-What local locations might the characters be interested in next?
+What locations might the characters be interested in next?
 What gods matter to them?
 What histories might they uncover?
-What adventure locations lie just over the horizon, or just below the adventurer's feet?
-Focus your attention in the characters and what's around them before building out the larger world far outside their view.
+What adventure locations lie just over the horizon, or right below the adventurer's feet?
+Focus your attention in the characters and what's around them before building out the larger world outside their view.

 Always be learning.